flaviocopes/vuehandbook/02-vue-first-app/index.md

 #### `src/App.vue`

 `App.vue` is a Single File Component.
-It contains 3 chunks of code: HTML, CSS and JavScript.
+It contains 3 chunks of code: HTML, CSS and JavaScript.

 This might seem weird at first, but Single File Components are a great way to create self-contained components that have all they need in a single file.